-With 2016 coming to a close, private foundations should start thinking about their year-end tax strategies now.
+With 2017 coming to a close, now is the time for private foundations to start thinking about their year-end tax strategies.

-To help you develop a plan that works for your foundation, the Not-for-Profit Practice at Moss Adams LLP has summarized some of the key tax laws and opportunities specific to private foundations.
+Although tax reform continues to be a focus for the Trump administration, there are very few proposed changes that would affect private foundations.
+To help you develop a plan that works for your foundation, the Not-for-Profit Practice at Moss Adams has summarized some of the key tax laws and opportunities specific to private foundations.

 Minimum Distribution Requirement